OpenNMT/nmt-wizard/server/Implementation.md

 * all the tasks on _work queue_ are considered for _advancement_ depending on their status:
   * `queue` - if resource can be allocated, task moves to `allocated`, otherwise, task is sent back to its _service queue_.
 If task depends on non stopped task (should not happen), it is also pushed back to its _service queue_.
 If task depends on stopped but not successful task, it is terminated with dependency failure.
-  * `allocated` - task is launched, status is changed to `running`, task is removed from the queue
+  * `allocated` - task is launched, status is changed to `running`, task is removed from the queue.
+If the task cannot be launched (for any reason), the corresponding resource is flagged as busy, the task is unallocated and goes back to the service queue
   * `running` - task status is checked by inspection on running resource, if task is still running, task is removed from the queue, otherwise changed to `terminating` status
   * `terminating` - task is terminated, removed from the queue, removed from `active` set.